scuzzydude/asimov/asimov.md

 Women of the tribe discovered if they put people on both sides of the river, they'd catch more fish using a primitive but original form of fish herding with woven baskets.
 It was Texans who invented real fishing.
 Aren't you lucky to live in the Lone Star State?

-When Tot was two hands and a foot of winters, for many days and did not see Little Mama.
+When Tot was two hands and a foot of winters, for many days he did not see Little Mama.
 This had happened many times before, as Little Mama had to look after many young girls in the village and occasionally they required her care through the night.
 Tot would gather berries in the forest and found many mushrooms and could live for days, but he had no meat, and eating too many mushrooms made him very warm and thirsty, and often the magical little people would appear and chatter at him.

 After two hands and a foot of days, Tot began to worry.
 Late one evening, at a time when no one wanders the forest, and he was unlikely to run into any of the hunters, Tot slowly crept back to the village.
 When most of the people has gone to sleep, he crept closer to Big Mama's hut.
 He couldn't see, back in those days they didn't keep fire in individual huts, only in the communal central fire where they entire village would cook, so it was very dark inside the hut.
 Tot closed his eyes and listened to the breathing.
 He recognized Little Mama's breaths and slowly crept up to her.